 The Graduate School has required that (in addition to any other meetings with the Advisor and full Committee) the advisor should meet with the student at least once per year specifically to evaluate progress and recommend future actions.
 In our department, each student will complete an annual progress report, which will be sent to their advisor.
 This form asks about milestones completed, as well as other kinds of progress such as coursework, teaching, presentations, and publications.
 This is also a chance for the student to share any challenges or concerns.
 The advisor also completes an assessment of the student's progress and shares their assessment with the student (either in a meeting or in written form).
 This report can offer context for the student's progress report, or interpretation of their progress through the program.
 It is also an opportunity for them to share any concerns or tell the DGS how the program can better support the student.

-These reports will be reviewed by the DGS.
-The DGS also encourages each student to have an annual DGS check-in to assess their progress.
 In reviewing the submitted reports, the DGS may consult with the Graduate Committee and program faculty as needed, to identify evidence of suitable status and progress of the student in the program, exceptional student scholarship, and any special problems or challenges that require DGS and/or Advisor attention.